-I’ll be the first to say that I am horrendous when it come to cross-training.
+I will be the first to say that I am horrendous when it come to cross-training.
 It’s not that I don’t understand the importance of it; I would rather just take an extra day off from my training schedule than do another workout that I’m pretending to know how to do.
 I realize that this is a petty excuse so I’ve been trying to incorporate yoga into my weekly routine and let me say, it’s been wonderful.
 As a frequent runner I’ve noticed less pain in my calves and shoulders from a physical perspective as well as concentration and mental clarity which can benefit all athletes in adrenaline-fueled, high-stress situations.

 As far as yoga as cross training for volleyball is concerned, the sport requires the player to jump high and dive low while fully involving the shoulders.
 As a full body involvement sport, the player must have strength and flexibility in both the upper and lower body with quick, balanced reflexes.
 A large part of this focuses on core strength- when the core is strong, the increased coordination will help players move around the court and be less prone to injury.
 Yoga supplies volleyball players with a chance to decompress mentally, while stretching, lengthening and building strength in these muscle groups.
 Below are yoga positions that can benefit volleyball players in opening their shoulders, jumping, and flexibility.
 Click the pose name for step-by-step instructions.